 Google Cloud VMware Engine relies on layers of network security.

 The Google Cloud VMware Engine service runs within Google Cloud under the baseline network security provided by Google Cloud.
 This applies to both the VMware Engine application and the dedicated and private VMware environment.
 Google Cloud provides built-in protection against distributed denial-of-service (DDoS) attacks.
-VMware Engine also follows the defense-in-depth strategy for helping to secure the network edge by implementing security controls like VPC firewalls and NAT.
+VMware Engine also follows the defense-in-depth strategy for helping to secure the network edge by implementing security controls like firewall rules and NAT.

 VMware Engine has logically separate Layer 2 networks that restrict access to your own internal networks in your private cloud environment.
 You can further protect your private cloud networks by using a firewall.
 The VMware Engine portal lets you define rules for EW and NS network traffic controls for all network traffic, including intra-private cloud traffic, inter-private cloud traffic, general traffic to the internet, and network traffic to the on-premises environment.